civo/status/content/issues/2025-07-30-GPU-nodes-offline_LON2.md

 section: issue

 ---
+2025-07-30 11:24:00 UTC

+The data center provider continue to work towards resolve the problem.
+We will provide a further update within the next 15 minutes.

+---
 2025-07-30 11:09:00 UTC

 We have been notified of a cooling issue at the LON2 datacenter.
 The data center provider is actively working to resolve the problem.
 We will provide a further update within the next 15 minutes.